Roopa-676/Roopa-676/README.md

 - 👨‍💻 I'm a CSE Student.
 - 👋 Hi, I’m currently learning at CIT Chennai.
 - 👀 I’m interested in ...
 Technology
+- Intern at CodeSoft | Summer 2024 | Working on Java

 - 📫 How to reach me ...[Instagram](https://www.instagram.com/roopa_676/)